 Once basically an open field and now a fun playground, Park St. Park has changed a lot in the past year or so.
 This neighborhood park has had a big makeover with the addition of jungle gyms, swings, and a “car path” for the kids to play pretend.
 Park St. Park is a perfect place for small children, or to go relive the good old days of your childhood.

 Evergreen Park is located right on Main Street right across the road from the Rexburg Municipal Golf Course.
 The park is simply a large open field with a playground on the east side.
 Nestled up against a quiet neighborhood, this park is the perfect place for families to come and relax.
 Or, grab a group of friends and come play a game of soccer on their soccer field.
 This is one of many Rexburg parks with a beautiful and large grassy area.

-Rexburg Chamber of Commerce said, “The creation of this park was mainly to provide a place for joggers and cyclists to exercise in a beautiful environment.”
+According to the Rexburg Chamber of Commerce, “the creation of this park was mainly to provide a place for joggers and cyclists to exercise in a beautiful environment.”
 Many little trails cut through and go around Nature Park.
 Because the park is handicap accessible, everyone can enjoy it.

 This park is located at the corner of 5th West and 3rd North, just the perfect place to get away from Rexburg traffic.

 Ponds cover much of the park.
 During the warmer months, people use the ponds for fishing and feeding the ducks.
 Some of the ponds are specifically for fishing.
 One of them is designed for children under 12 years old.